thin fashion models

 Looks like the fashion industry finally realized that bones are not the new black.

 Industry professionals with years of experience are becoming increasingly aware of the negative impact of thin models in the fashion world.
-Many recognize that this issue leads to a lack of diversity and inclusivity, and can have severe implications for models’ health and well-being.
-Despite this, the fashion industry has been slow to change its ways, highlighting the complexity of solving the problem.
-However, experienced tastemakers acknowledging and discussing these issues are a necessary step towards creating a more inclusive and healthy industry.
+Many recognize that this issue leads to a lack of diversity and inclusivity and can have severe implications for models’ health and well-being.
+Despite this, the fashion industry has slowly changed its ways, highlighting the complexity of solving the problem.
+However, experienced tastemakers acknowledging and discussing these issues are necessary to create a more inclusive and healthy industry.

 Being a fashion model is the only profession where losing weight is considered a promotion.